metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `acpi` (Attributes) ACPI enables/disables ACPI inside the guest.
-Defaults to enabled. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--acpi))
+- `acpi` (Attributes) ACPI enables/disables ACPI inside the guest.Defaults to enabled. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--acpi))
 - `apic` (Attributes) Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--apic))
 - `hyperv` (Attributes) Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv))
 - `kvm` (Attributes) Configure how KVM presence is exposed to the guest. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--kvm))
-- `pvspinlock` (Attributes) Notify the guest that the host supports paravirtual spinlocks.
-For older kernels this feature should be explicitly disabled. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--pvspinlock))
+- `pvspinlock` (Attributes) Notify the guest that the host supports paravirtual spinlocks.For older kernels this feature should be explicitly disabled. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--pvspinlock))
-- `smm` (Attributes) SMM enables/disables System Management Mode.
-TSEG not yet implemented. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--smm))
+- `smm` (Attributes) SMM enables/disables System Management Mode.TSEG not yet implemented. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--smm))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--acpi"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.features.acpi`

 Optional:

-- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.
-Defaults to true.
+- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.Defaults to true.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--apic"></a>